vegaprotocol/vega/design/event-bus.md

 ### Consumer

-Event consumer (aka plugin) connecting to the event bus and processing its data.
+Event consumer (aka plug-in) connecting to the event bus and processing its data.
 Consumers are expected to precess events by topic.

 Stores are to be populated by the consumers moving/copying payloads from the event bus.